Policy last updated

 - Has consideration been given to relevant human rights in assessing and deciding the request?

-- Have you consulted with School Council regarding a licence for NDIS funded therapy being delivered to students on school grounds?
+- Has school council been consulted regarding a licence for NDIS funded therapy being delivered to students on school grounds either in person or virtually?

 - Has the school’s Child Safe Standards Risk Register been updated accordingly?